-The first ever constitutional reform started with Lord Luggard who was the High commissioner of Northern Nigeria 1980-1906, Governor of Northern and Southern Nigeria 1912-1914 and Governor General of Nigeria Council in 1914-1919.
+The first ever constitutional reform started with Lord Luggard who was the High commissioner of Northern Nigeria 1900-1906, Governor of Northern and Southern Nigeria 1912-1914 and Governor General of Nigeria Council in 1914-1919.
 He introduced the first ever constitutional reforms in Nigeria, with the establishment of the Nigerian Council in 1914 after the amalgamation of the Northern and Southern Protectorate.
-This reform was in a bid to administer the vast territory of Nigeria.69 According to Sir Luggard, "the Nigerian Council, is an attempt to bring together representatives from all parts of a vast country for purposes of discussion at least once in the year, since distances and lack of means of communication render it impossible for them to assemble as frequently as is necessary as in the case of a legislative council.70 The membership of the Council comprised of the Governor, as the President,

-Ibid pp.13-14 Ibid pp.14-15 the Lieutenant Governors, Secretaries to the Governor, first class Residents and such other European persons holding office in Nigeria as the Governor may appoint as official members.
+This reform was in a bid to administer the vast territory of Nigeria.
+According to Sir Luggard, the Nigerian Council, is an attempt to bring together representatives from all parts of a vast country for purposes of discussion at least once in the year, since distances and lack of means of communication render it impossible for them to assemble as frequently as is necessary as in the case of a legislative council.
+The membership of the Council comprised of the Governor, as the President, the Lieutenant Governors, Secretaries to the Governor, first class Residents and such other European persons holding office in Nigeria as the Governor may appoint as official members.
 The Governor also nominated certain representatives as unofficial members.